rec/gitz/README.rst

   AMend just the last commit message and force-Push, somewhat safely

 ``git-combine``
-  Combines multiple commit IDs together using cherry picking
+  Combine multiple commits into one

 ``git-rename``
-  Renames a git branch _and_ its remote branch
+  Rename a git branch _and_ its remote branch

 ``git-snip``
-  Delete one or more commits by commit id or position
+  Edit one or more commits out of history

 ``git-split``
   Split a commit into individual changes, one per file